prplecake/jrgnsn.net/_travel/2017-11-11-Trip-to-Chicago.md

 ### Handlebar

-I was originally going to eat at the Chicago Diner, but after being told there was a 15-45 minute wait, I decided to take a 45 minute bus ride to the Handlebar, and I'm glad I did.
+I was originally going to eat at the Chicago Diner, but after being told there was a 15-45 minute wait, I decided to take a 45-minute bus ride to the Handlebar, and I'm glad I did.
 As soon as you walk in the door you're greeted with punk music and similar artwork on the wall.
 I ordered a vegan breakfast burrito and a plate of chili cheese fries.